JacobCWBillings/PublicSphereTech/README.md

 - Hurdle 3: Once reviews are submitted, it is not always the case that proposal authors will immediately understand the importance of reviewer critiques.

 Authors and reviewers, alike, are increasingly turning towards large-language models to assist them in the proposal process.
-However, the tendency for LLM's to hallucinate makes their routine use in mission-critical communications hazardous.
+However, the tendency for LLMs to hallucinate makes their routine use in mission-critical communications hazardous.
-Milestone 2, therefore, aims to formalize the use of LLM's in proposal authorship and review by treating the proposal as a deterministic data object that constrains the LLM's generative output.
+Milestone 2, therefore, aims to formalize the use of LLMs in proposal authorship and review by treating the proposal as a deterministic data object that constrains the LLMs generative output.
-The most natural way of accomplishing this goal is to translate proposals into a data object that both humans and LLM's can understand, i.e., into a graph database.
+The most natural way of accomplishing this goal is to translate proposals into a data object that both humans and LLMs can understand, i.e., into a graph database.
 The technical term for leveraging external graph databases to constrain LLM generative outputs is "Neuro-Symbolic Artificial Intelligence" (NSAI).

 NSAI leverages external Knowledge Bases (KB) and Knowledge Graphs (KG) to fine-tune generative responses.